siddharth201/MyNotes/AI_ML/Assignment_and_OtherProblems/DAV/1_DAV.md

 ### Q4.
 Index of Pokédex

 ### Problem Statement:
 Given a 1D array, return the first and last elements from the array.
+#### Input Format:

 <details>
 <summary>$\color{black}{\huge{\textbf{Options:}}}$</summary>